Canadian Citizenship

 Canada's immigration changes limit startup visas and pause cultural programs.
 While aiming to improve processing times, these moves raise concerns about future opportunities for entrepreneurs and cultural contributors.
 The IRCC will need to balance efficiency with program effectiveness to maintain Canada's appeal for skilled immigrants.

-Posted in Green cardTags
+Posted in CanadaTags

 Leave a Comment